 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

-Shield My Searches, Online Forms Hub, FlashIt are a few examples of other browser hijackers.
-They usually appear legitimate, users are tempted into download/installation with offers of various "handy" features.
-However, the promised functions rarely work and even if they do - then not as advertised.
-This applies to practically all PUAs.
-Unwanted apps have but one purpose - to generate revenue at user expense.
-PUAs are designed to hijack browsers, cause redirects to untrustworthy and malicious sites, deliver intrusive advertisement campaigns and track private data.
+Shield My Searches, Online Forms Hub, and FlashIt are some examples of other browser hijackers.
+They may seem legitimate, and people are often tempted into download/installation with offers of various "useful" features, however, the functions promised rarely work and, even if they do, it is not as advertised.
+This applies to most PUAs.
+Unwanted apps have just one purpose: to generate revenue at users' expense.
+PUAs hijack browsers, cause redirects to untrusted and malicious sites, deliver intrusive advertisement campaigns and track private data.

 How did Templates Here Tab install on my computer?

-Some PUAs (e.g. Templates Here Tab) have "official" download pages.
-These applications also spread via download/installation setups of other programs.
-"Bundling" is the term used to describe this false marketing technique of pre-packing regular products with unwanted or malicious software.
-Rushed download and installation processes (e.g. ignored terms, used pre-set options, skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content onto devices.
-When clicked on, intrusive ads can infiltrate PUAs into systems without user consent.
+Some PUAs (including Templates Here Tab) have "official" download pages.
+These applications also spread via the download/installation set-ups of other programs.
+"Bundling" is the term used to describe this deceptive marketing technique of pre-packing regular products with unwanted or malicious software.
+Rushing download and installation processes (e.g. ignoring terms, using pre-set options, skipping steps and sections, etc.) increases the risk of unintentionally allowing bundled content onto devices.
+When clicked, intrusive ads can infiltrate PUAs into systems without users' consent.

 All products should be researched prior to download/installation.
-It is recommended to only use official and verified download channels.
-Unofficial and free file-hosting sites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are deemed to be untrustworthy, hence are advised against use.
-Download/Installation processes should be treated with caution; therefore, it is important to read terms, study all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, features and so on.
-Intrusive advertisements appear ordinary and harmless, however they redirect to various questionable webpages (e.g. gambling, pornography, adult-dating and others).
-Should users experience adverts/redirects of this kind, they are to check the system and immediately remove all suspect applications and browser extensions/plug-ins from it.
-If your computer is already infected with Templates Here Tab, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.
+You are advised to use only official and verified download channels.
+Unofficial and free file-hosting sites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders are untrusted and should be avoided.
+Download/Installation processes should be treated with caution.
+Read the terms, study all available options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, features and so on.
+Intrusive advertisements may seem normal and harmless, however, they can redirect to various dubious web pages (e.g. gambling, pornography, adult-dating and others).
+If you experience these ads/redirects, check the system and immediately remove all suspect applications and browser extensions/plug-ins.
+If your computer is already infected with Templates Here Tab, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.